kinode-dao/kinode-book/src/kit/boot-fake-node.md

 ### `--release`

 If `--runtime-path` is given, build the runtime for release; default is debug.
+The tradeoffs between the release and default version are described [here](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html?highlight=release#building-for-release).

 ### `--verbosity`